-- Join our established volunteer ambassadors (Word 155Kb) to ensure patients, their carers, relatives and visitors experience a warm welcome to the Cancer Centre.
+- Welcomers and wayfinders (Word 155Kb) – ensure patients, their carers, relatives and visitors experience a warm welcome to the Cancer Centre and help them find their way around the building.
 Help cover day shifts Monday-Friday, 10am-4pm on a rota basis.
 Please note if you have received treatment for cancer, you need to be two years clear of treatment.
 If you have had a close bereavement due to cancer, this also needs to have been at least two years ago.

 Queen Mary's Hospital Cancer Centre